 Can you imagine being caught in a cyclone or flash flood without the ability to run to safety or understand warning messages?
 It’s something most of us would rather not think about.
-For humanitarian workers however, understanding the needs of people with disability is essential if they are to be included in an emergency response.
-To do this, humanitarian agencies must work with Organisations of People with Disabilities.
+For humanitarian workers, however, understanding the needs of people with disabilities is essential if they are to be included in an emergency response.
+To do this, humanitarian agencies must work with Organisations of People with Disabilities (OPDs).

-When a disaster strikes, whether it be a natural disaster or armed conflict, people with disabilities are extremely vulnerable.
+When a disaster strikes, whether a disaster event or armed conflict, people with disabilities are extremely vulnerable.
 They find it harder to flee unsafe situations and access basic needs such as food, water, shelter and medical care – all of which are basic human rights.
-As a result, in disasters, people with disabilities are two to four times likely to die than people without disabilities.
+As a result, in disasters, people with disabilities are two to four times more likely to die than people without disabilities.
 A figure that is both shocking and unacceptable.

 CBM has made a commitment to be disability inclusive, and this includes during humanitarian crises.
 But how does CBM ensure that people with disabilities are not left behind, and influence other organisations to better consider this?
 One way is to make sure that aid organisations are guided by the Inter-Agency Standing Committee (IASC) Guidelines on Inclusion of Persons with Disability in Humanitarian Action.

 Developed with and by people with disabilities and their representative organisations alongside traditional humanitarian stakeholders, these guidelines set out the essential actions aid agencies must take to properly identify and respond to the needs and rights of people with disabilities.
 By doing so, it sets a benchmark for quality, accessible and inclusive humanitarian programs and promotes the inclusion of people with disabilities in decisions that affect them.
 Working with OPDs, CBM is involved in promoting and testing high level directives such as this, knowing that they set out approaches that all organisations need to follow.